Code-Institute-Org/gitpod-full-template/README.md

 `heroku login -i`

-If you have Multi-Factor Authentication (MFA) enabled then use the API key that was generated for you at [Heroku](https://dashboard.heroku.com/account).
+If you have Multi-Factor Authentication (MFA) enabled then use the API key that was generated for you at [Heroku](https://dashboard.heroku.com/account) as your password.
 This API key is unique and private to you so do not share it.
 If you accidently make it public then you can create a new one with _Regenerate API Key_.

 ## Updates Since The Instructional Video